ICT381/ict381-lab-notes/LAB_5A.md

 This lab will guide you through the process of downloading and installing Terraform in your development environment.
 After which, Terraform will be used to create an EC2 instance in the AWS Learner Lab automatically.

+## Pre-requisites

+* Your SSH key is generated and added on GitHub

 ## Instructions
 The main tasks for this lab are as follows: